eetorres/vsptk/README.md

 # vsptk
-A CLI manipulator of POSCAR files for VASP calcualtions
+A CLI manipulator of POSCAR files for VASP calculations